The “Summer Sounds” show at the Daily Grind was a great success! See below for the videos of the stories!

 Barb is the coordinator for the Adult Community Center here in Marshall, and has spent almost her entire life in the Marshall/Minneota area.
 She enjoys bird watching, flower gardening, and teaching her grandkids “everything their parents don’t want them to know,” but that they can only do at grandma’s house.
 As a part of her Christmas cookie baking event, a tradition that spans over 20 years, she likes to test boundaries, such as just how much flour one person can get on them, and how much sprinkles, frosting, and candy one cookie can hold.

-Ryan is a new addition to the Marshall area.
-He has lived here for approximately 12 days, but has already gotten plugged into the community.
-He is an English teacher at the Yellow Medicine Middle School.
-His favorite type of cheese is Swiss, and Ryan described himself as the human Fozzie bear.
+Riley is a new addition to the Marshall area.
+She has lived here for approximately 12 days, but has already gotten plugged into the community.
+She is an English teacher at the Yellow Medicine Middle School.
+Her favorite type of cheese is Swiss, and Riley described herself as the human Fozzie bear.

 Dave Brennan “The Day I Became a Jedi”